ayothealoko/cody/README.md

 ## Installation

-To install simply git clone this project and type 'npm start'.
-There is also an online version at [codyconfig.com](https://www.codyconfig.com)
+To install, simply git clone this project and type 'npm start'.
+There is also an online version at [codyconfig.com](https://cody-config.onrender.com/#)

 ```bash
 git clone https://github.com/ayothealoko/codyconfig/